Shopping cart abandonment is a major reason, why most e-commerce sites lose tons of prospects.

 How can live chat support help reduce abandoned carts?

-- Implementing live chat support allows customers to get immediate help if they encounter issues during checkout.
-This instant assistance can resolve concerns quickly, reducing the likelihood of cart abandonment.
+Implementing live chat support allows customers to get immediate help if they encounter issues during checkout.
+This instant assistance can resolve concerns quickly, reducing the likelihood of shopping cart abandonment.

 Thanks for valuable informations.